RevatureSFNTraining/Project0_Inferno/README.md

 # Project0_Inferno

+12/14/2021
+- Im going to complete the webpage with HTML, CSS, and some JS first, then uploaded to git hub, before I tackle the LWC.
+With LWC, the entire design of the webiste might change.

 12/13/2021
 - I started working on the HTML, CSS, and JS portions of my webpage while I try to study LWC.
 Once I figure out LWC I can implement it to the webpage.